 There are several definitions for base:

-There are several other (very technical) definitions, but those are beyond the scope of what one usually sees on an SDS.
+There are several other (very technical) definitions, but those are beyond the scope of what one usually sees on a Safety Data Sheet.

 The following are examples of strong bases, meaning that they completely dissociate into ions and form OH- in aqueous (water) solution.
 For example, NaOH → Na+ + HO-.
 All of these will cause severe burns upon skin contact:

 Weak bases do not dissociate completely to form hydroxide (OH-) ions in water.
 Examples of these include ammonia (NH3), amines, fluoride ion (F-), and acetate ion (CH3COO-).
 Water can also act as a weak acid or base.